Trademark Assignment Recordation

 Under normal circumstances, there's no need for a trademark owner to contact the USPTO regarding a request for a new certificate of registration or a change of ownership.
 In all other circumstances, the owner should contact the USPTO in writing about any changes in ownership so that the database may be updated.
 The USPTO database displays the most up-to-date ownership information.
 All other inquiries regarding the chain of title may be viewed in the assignment branch database.

 If you need help with trademark assignment recordation, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.